uzairmansoor/gwd-fairgame-infra-terraform/README.md

 To deploy this solution, you need to do the following:

-•   Create an AWS account if you do not already have one and log in.
-Then create an IAM user with full admin permissions as described in Create an Administrator User.
+•   [Create an AWS account](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html) if you do not already have one and log in.
+Then create an IAM user with full admin permissions as described at [Create an Administrator](https://docs.aws.amazon.com/streams/latest/dev/setting-up.html) User.
 Log out and log back into the AWS console as this IAM admin user.

-NOTE: Ensure you have two AWS accounts to proceed with this blog.
+**NOTE:** Ensure you have two AWS accounts to proceed with this blog.

+**NOTE**: This entire setup may take up to 1 hour and 30 minutes.

-•   Install the AWS Command Line Interface (AWS CLI) on your local development machine and create a profile for the admin user as described in Set Up the AWS CLI.
+•   Install the AWS Command Line Interface (AWS CLI) on your local development machine and create a profile for the admin user as described at [Set Up the AWS CLI](https://docs.aws.amazon.com/streams/latest/dev/setup-awscli.html).

 •   Create a Key Pair named “gwd-fairgame-prod-eu-west-2-760669228469” in the AWS Account.